 Turmeric should be easy to find in your local grocery store or supermarket.
-Additionally Amazon probably has the most extensive range of turmeric powder and supplement.
-We use and recommend Starwest Botanicals Organic Turmeric Root Powder from Amazon as it is organic, high quality and exceptional value.
+Additionally, Amazon has the most extensive range of turmeric powder.
+We use and recommend Starwest Botanicals Organic Turmeric Root Powder from Amazon as it is organic, high quality and of exceptional value.

 ***Please note that, despite turmeric’s benefits, you shouldn’t drink tea made from turmeric, or take turmeric supplements whilst you are pregnant or breastfeeding.
 If in doubt please contact your doctor first.***

 Check out the recipes below and discover how to make turmeric tea.
 Many people are concerned that making tea with turmeric is difficult, but that is not the case at all.
 Give one of these anti-inflammatory tea recipes below a try and see.

 - Lemon or honey (or both!) to serve

 - Heat 4 cups of water, bringing it to a boil.

 - Reduce the heat and let the mixture simmer for around 10 minutes.

 - Remove from the heat and strain using a fine sieve.